kodekloudhub/certified-kubernetes-administrator-course/managed-clusters/aks/console/docs/01-sign-in.md

 # Provision lab

-Provision your Azure playground lab<br?>
+Provision your Azure playground lab<br/>
-Prerequisite: Premium KodeKloud subscription.
+Prerequisite: Premium KodeKloud subscription<br/>
 Access this link: https://kodekloud.com/topic/playground-azure/ and click `START LAB` to request a new Azure Playground instance.
-After a few seconds, you will receive your temp Azure portal account like the below image:
+After a few seconds, you will receive your temporary Azure portal account like this:

 ![image](../images/01-sign-in.jpeg)